mving/algoritmos_practica/README.md

 First Header | Second Header
 ------------ | -------------
-Content from cell 1 | Content from cell 2
+Content from cell 1
+a| Content from cell 2
 Content in the first column | Content in the second column